-Made for the penny pinchers of the world, the Aquamira Water Treatment Drops
+Made for the ounce counters of the world, the Aquamira Water Treatment Drops

-are light and will get the job done well.
-If the thought of the initial price of a filtration system has your head spinning, these will give you the means to get out in the backcountry.
+is a lightweight choice to get the job done.
+If the thought of the initial price of a filtration system has your head spinning, these will give you the means to get out in the backcountry on a budget.
 Utilizing the chlorine dioxide treatment method, fifteen dollars covers two single ounce bottles of drops, which treat 30 gallons.
 This is an effective and lightweight system that earns our Top Pick for Ultralight users.
-This system is small, light, and can treat a large or small amount of water.
-It eliminates viruses and also kills Cryptosporidium if you wait one hour, which iodine, the other leading chemical treatment, does not.
+This system is small, light, and can treat any amount of water, large or small.
+You can bring it on your international travels because it eliminates viruses and also kills Cryptosporidium if you wait one hour, which iodine, the other leading chemical treatment, does not.
 Aquamira

 and the Sawyer Mini